mrkiffie/save-google-doc-image/readme.md

 ## Installation and usage

-1. Download the latest version of the bookmarklet.
+1. Download the latest version of the [bookmarklet][latest-version].
 2. Create a new bookmark. e.g. "Save Google Doc Images".
 3. Edit the bookmark, replacing the url with the bookmarklet.
 4. Open a google document with an embedded image.